evillemez/qmk_firmware/keyboards/planck/keymaps/elvmak/readme.md

 * You are now ready to compile or use your keymap with the source

 More information can be found in the QMK docs: <https://docs.qmk.fm>

+## Notes from ELV

+The general guide for how to build/flash the firmware via Docker is online here: https://beta.docs.qmk.fm/using-qmk/guides/development-environments/getting_started_docker

+I'm including the highlights below in case the link breaks in the future:

+After cloning the repo, make sure submodules are included and initialized:

+    git submodule update --init --recursive

+To just build:

+    util/docker_build.sh <keyboard>:<keymap>
+    # For example: util/docker_build.sh planck/rev6:elvmak

+To build AND flash:

+    util/docker_build.sh keyboard:keymap:target
+    # For example: util/docker_build.sh planck/rev6:elvmak:dfu-util